TisaErana/Patentify/README.md

 Node-gyp Errors:
 * make sure Python is in your PATH
+* if you have Python 2, uninstall it! \
+  Python 3 is required for this project to work correctly
 * try setting the version of the build tools you have (only on Windows):
   ```
   npm config set msvs_version 2019